eduardojoya/HW1/README.md

-Must run build.sh or build.py to generate page
+Static site generator that requires build.sh or build.py to generate page